cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that takes a list of words as input and prints out words that apear only once Script that displays lines that contain the pattern root Script taht displays the number of lines that contain the pattern bin
+Script that takes a list of words as input and prints out words that apear only once Script that displays lines that contain the pattern root Script taht displays the number of lines that contain the pattern bin Script that display lines containing the pattern root and 3 lines after them